ibm-cloud-docs/Cloudant/best-practices/best-practices3.md

 {{site.data.keyword.cloudant_short_notm}}’s official client libraries have some built-in provision for this use case that can be enabled, following a “back-off and retry” strategy.

-This built-in provision is switched off by default to force you to think about it.
+This built-in provision is turned off by default to force you to think about it.
 {: note}

 However, if you rely on this facility alone, you might eventually be disappointed.
 The back-off and retry strategy helps only in cases of temporary transgression, not a persistent butting up against your provisioned throughput capacity limits.